Shigoto-dev19/sha256-o1js/REPORT.md

     - Refactor preprocessing function names for improved clarity.
     - Update file imports to align with the revised preprocessing structure.
 - Check & Polish the navigator report for december

+## Feedback
+- Considering that my project is technically complicated, I want to report that not every progress I did is manifested in code
+    - Debugging a hash function is quite difficult and time-consuming process.
+    - The shift to make code functional and then process to make it provably correct took more time than expected.
+        - I simulated my knowledge in circom development to get the gist of it, still it is not verifiable till deployment.
+        - It is neccessary to read source-code here and there and learna a lot of things from MINA development resources.
+    - It takes time to get more familiar with the o1js embedded DSL.
+    - I had to learn about zkapp limitations
+        - These limitations were only seen after long debugging sessions having vague error logs
+        - There is a limit in the size of a deployable zkapp
+        - The smart contract method is quite unflexible when it comes to input types.

+- I suggest that smart contract method input should support array of field with known length as in circom or Rust.
+- I suggest to add array assertion whether for `Bool` or `Field` to the type/class prototype(similar to circom).
+- I would like to have the option for constraint assertion to return Bool or a field element 1 or 0
+    - This will help with conditional control flow
+    - I might use the output for a binary combination as in circom
+    - It would be flexible to assert on the output (1 or 0) indirectly
+        - the case might be singular or for multiple output from different assertions.

+- I see no explanation of difference between different o1js types considering my knowledge of zk development
+    - I asked about this in the first `Learn & earn session`
+    - Is `Bool` a full field element as `Field(0)` or `Field(1)`?.
+        - Is it optimized compared to field?
+        - I ask the same for the other `UINT` types.
+        - If these types save constraints or reduce size of a full field element then how does that happen, that's quite interesting!
+- I would like to learn coding my own custom gates with o1js
+    - I see no documentation or proper explanation not in MINA documentation nor in source-code
+    - It would be beneficial to have JSDoc to source-code in general
+    - I kinda feel that it is for insider MINA developer who's been there for a while
+        - I want the chance to learn fast and join as well :)
+- I started my journey with learning cryptography and coding in circom that's why I feel my situation is somewhat different than other developers working on DApps.